bhartik021/swiggy-assignment/README.md

 - **Dice Rolls**: Attacks and defenses are resolved using dice rolls, adding an element of unpredictability to each encounter.
 - **Dynamic Damage Calculation**: Damage inflicted and defended is calculated dynamically based on player attributes and dice rolls.
 - **Game End Conditions**: The game ends when one player's health reaches 0, declaring the other player as the winner.

-## Solution

-This is a simple Java implementation of the Magical Arena game.
-The Magical Arena is a turn-based battle game where two players engage in combat until one of them loses all their health points.

 ### Project Structure